e-bug/parallel-mandelbrot-set/README.md

 After optimizing the serial version, we move the workload to the GPU using CUDA and tune hyperparameters, like the block size, to increase the application's achieved occupancy and obtain a first optimized parallel version. <br>
 Finally, we distribute the workload to different processors and multiple GPUs using MPI (including MPI-IO for parallel I/O).

-The performance of these versions are then compared in terms of Strong Scaling and Weak Scaling.
+The performance of these versions is then assessed in terms of Strong Scaling and Weak Scaling.

 ## Description of this repository